jbadomics/install_help/OSX_for_bioinformatics.md

 Reboot the computer and, with your installer disk connected, hold down the Option key.
 You will see a menu with different boot options.
 Select the yellow icon labeled "Install OS X El Capitan."

-When the installer loads, run disk utility.
+When the installer loads, run Disk Utility.
 Select your internal hard drive and click "erase."
 Give the disk a name, and select GUID partition table and OS X Extended (Journaled).
-When the command completes, quit disk utility.
+When the command completes, quit Disk Utility.

 Select "Install OS X" from the menu and select your hard disk (i.e. the one you just erased and reformatted) as the installation target.
 The system will reboot and eventually ask you for configuration/preferences. **DO NOT transfer any files at this time.**

 ## Disable System Integrity Protection

 El Capitan comes with a feature called System Integrity Protection, which locks down several low-level operating system directories (such as `/usr`) from being written to, even with root access.
-This becomes important later when installing Perl modules as root, for example.
+This becomes important later when installing things like Perl modules as root, for example.
 You can disable SIP at any time, however.
 To disable SIP:

 1. Reboot the computer and hold down Option + R. This will boot into Recovery Mode.